joheli/copyfiles/README.md

 ### -h

-This flag makes the script display a help message (see [Usage](#Usage)).
+This flag makes the script display a help message (see [Usage](#usage)).

 ### -v

-Using this flag increases verbosity of the script.
+Using this flag increases the verbosity of the script.

 ### -m